Who Might be Liable for a Commercial Trucking Accident

 Who Might be Liable for a Semi or Commercial Trucking Accident?

-As experienced Phoenix truck accident lawyers, one of our first tasks is to have a meticulous investigation undertaken for our client’s commercial trucking accident in order to identify all potentially responsible parties.
-In addition to the semi or commercial truck driver who may be the main “obvious” cause, there are a number of others who may be responsible, including:
+As experienced Phoenix truck accident lawyers, one of our first tasks is to have a meticulous investigation undertaken for our client’s commercial trucking accident to identify all potentially responsible parties.
+In addition to the semi or commercial truck driver who may be the main “obvious” cause, there are several others who may be responsible.

 • A third party driver.
 If a third party acts negligently, such as swerving in front of a truck driver so that the truck driver must also swerve, the third party driver may also be liable.